 The Special Forces Warrant Officer Technical and Tactical Certification (SF WOTTC) is conducted in three iterations each year.
 The 16-week class results in the appointment and qualification of selected Special Forces Soldiers as WO1s in MOS 180A.
 The SFWOTTC, conducted at the JFK Special Warfare Center and School's Warrant Officer Institute, conducts Army BOLC and Special Forces proponent based MEL 7 training and education to provide the force with skilled assistant detachment commanders.

 The Special Forces Warrant Officer Advanced Course (SFWOAC) provides proponent-based MEL 6 professional military education to mid-grade SF WOs to prepare them to serve as operational level planners and operations officers in SF units, component commands, joint task forces and joint staffs as subject-matter experts in unconventional warfare and foreign internal defense.

 David K. Thuma Noncommissioned Officer Academy

 The USAJFKSWCS NCOA prepares Soldiers for the rank of Sergeant through Master Sergeant and conducts NCOES in three distinct ARSOF CMFs.
 The NCOA trains all CMF 18, 37 and 38 series Soldiers who have not completed WLC/ALC prior to attending their qualification course.
 These Soldiers receive leadership, situational and physical-fitness training to prepare them for the rigors and requirements to successfully complete their ARSOF qualification courses.
 NCOA Facilitators are precision focused on preparing Soldiers to have the warrior mindset and mentor them to understand their future role as an ARSOF Warrior and Leader through academic excellence.

 The NCOA also trains CMF 37 series Soldiers in Advanced Leader Course requirements.
 The ALC course prepares these junior NCOs to return to their units to more effectively operate as a member of their detachments and is another foundational block in their NCOES training.

-The Capabilities Development and Integration Directorate, or CDID, is a relatively new organization at the SWCS.
-Formed as a result of the 2011 Optimization, the CDID is a hybrid organization that deals with doctrine, personnel proponency and the future training, leadership, and education needs of the Army Special Operations Forces.
+The Directorate of Training and Doctrine, or DOTD, is a relatively new organization at the SWCS.
+Formed as a result of the 2011 Optimization, the DOTD is a hybrid organization that deals with doctrine, personnel proponency and the future training, leadership, and education needs of the Army Special Operations Forces.
 It is comprised of the former Directorate of Training and Doctrine, Directorate of Special Operations Proponency and the Army Special Operations Capability Integration Center.